-The Airstream Water System provides full service both when the trailer is self-contained, or when city water is available.
-Water heater capacity is 10 U.S. gallons.
-The water tank stores 45 gallons of water for all your needs.
+The Airstream water system provides full service both when the trailer is self-contained or when city water is available.
+Water heater capacity is 6 gallons.
+The water tank stores 45 gallons of clean fresh water for all your needs.

-When self-contained, the Water Pump should be turned on.
-Switches are located on the Central Control Panel in the galley roof locker and in the bathroom.
-The bathroom switch is located under the roadside rooflocker on rear bath models and to the right of the toilet on center bath models.
-The Water Pump will run whenever a faucet is opened, and will shut off whenever a faucet is closed.
+When self-contained, the water pump should be turned on.
+The switch is located on the Central Control Panel in the galley roof locker of your Airstream.
+The water pump will run whenever a faucet is opened, and will shut off whenever a faucet is closed.
 It will deliver 3 gallons per minute under constant pressure.

-Note: The Water Pump must be turned off when hooked up to city water supply and when you leave your Airstream unattended.
+Note: The water pump must be turned off when hooked up to city water supply and when you leave your Airstream unattended.

-The water pump and filter are behind the range, accessible through the magazine compartment.
+For water pump and filter location see pages 42-44.
 The filter screen should be cleaned periodically to prevent accumulation of dirt and sand.
-To remove screen, disconnect rubber hoses from both ends, separate screen housing, remove the screen, clean and replace.
+To remove the screen, disconnect the rubber hose from both ends, separate the screen housing, remove the screen, clean and replace.

-For city water supply, move the water hose reel lever, located inside the water hose storage compartment, to its right hand position and pull the water hose out far enough to connect with the city water source.
-Or you can connect a 1/2" min. high pressure hose to the water inlet fitting located under the rear roadside corner of the trailer, just forward of the bumper.
+For city water supply, connect a 1⁄2" minimum high pressure hose to the water inlet fitting located under the rear roadside corner of the trailer, just forward of the bumper.
 Turn the hose on and slowly open an inside faucet until the water flows free of air.
 The system will now be ready for use.
 If you are staying for some time where city water is available, drain the water storage tank.
 To drain the tank, open a drain valve or faucet and turn the water pump switch on until the tank is empty.
 Be sure to refill the tank with fresh water before departing.
 The system has check valves in the water lines to protect the water tank while you are connected to the city water supply.